mwohlfender/R_overdispersion_cluster_size/README.md

 (a) model one
 * `01_sim_setup_model_one.R` setting up the simulation study: define parameter combinations for which clusters of identical sequences shall be simulated
 * `02_sim_simulate_data_model_one_parallel.R` simulation of identical sequence clusters (run in parallel on the high performance computing cluster of the University of Bern, UBELIX)
-* `03_sim_estimate_parameters_model_one_parallel.R` estimation of parameters from simulated data (run in parallel on the high performance computing cluster of the University of Bern, UBELIX)
+* `03_sim_estimate_parameters_model_one_parallel.R` estimation of parameters from simulated data using model one (run in parallel on the high performance computing cluster of the University of Bern, UBELIX)

 (b) model five
 * `01_sim_setup_model_five.R` setting up the simulation study: define parameter combinations for which clusters of identical sequences shall be simulated
 * `02_sim_simulate_data_model_five_parallel.R` simulation of identical sequence clusters (run in parallel on the high performance computing cluster of the University of Bern, UBELIX)
-* `03_sim_estimate_parameters_model_five_parallel.R` estimation of parameters from simulated data (run in parallel on the high performance computing cluster of the University of Bern, UBELIX)
+* `03_sim_estimate_parameters_model_five_parallel.R` estimation of parameters from simulated data using model five (run in parallel on the high performance computing cluster of the University of Bern, UBELIX)

 #### D.1.f parameter estimation
 All R-scripts to estimate parameters from data from Switzerland, Denmark and Germany using the main (model five) or the alternative models (models one, two, three four and six).
 These files were run in parallel on the high performance computing cluster of the University of Bern, UBELIX.